MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--search.md

 - Search tools do find content; however, this can be slow.
 - Some standardization is attempted for terms, metadata, naming conventions etc. However, this is not enforced and does not apply to legacy content.
 - Users frequently cannot find the content they need and fall back to other methods to confirm that they are using the correct document etc.
-- Some signposting is in place, i.e. there are visual or text devices to assist the user to navigate to the correct content or location.
+- ✨ Some signposting is in place, i.e. there are visual or text devices to assist the user to navigate to the correct content or location.
+- Some users are aware of AI search but treat it as a novelty; rely mainly on keyword search.
+- Minimal training on natural language queries or AI answer interpretation has been provided.
+- There are inconsistent experiences across systems.

 #### 200 Impact

 At this level, search usage is not ubiquitously or consistently present throughout the organization but is more popular as employees see the benefits of being able to find content.
 However, the search experience differs depending on where the search takes place.
 There may have been the migration of file content from file servers into SharePoint; it becomes possible to search across all content stored in platforms, such as Microsoft 365.

 There is an increase in usage of search in general, as users find out more about the benefits of search within the organization.
 Users begin using search when they don't know where a specific document or item is, however, differences between search experiences confuses staff and they avoid using search in systems they are less familiar with.
 Colleagues remain a primary source of information or signposting to where to look.
 Lack of immediacy in search ensures duplicate creation remains commonplace, especially across different teams.
+AI search delivers occasional value but is inconsistent, with limited trust from users due to variable accuracy and incomplete coverage of relevant sources.

 Productivity and compliance remain compromised; and frustration at the inability to find things persists.